Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsAdvanced.rst

 #.
 Close this plugin
 #.
 Click on Fetch file from... in the building morphology panel
 #.
 Choose the isotropic file (just generated).
 #.
 Do the same for vegetation (upper left panel, right).
+See figure below.
 #.
 Instead of locating the point again you can use the existing point.
 #.
 You still need to generate a separate study area for the vegetation
    calculation.